seblefevre/testerman/docs/main/TestermanReferenceGuide.rst

 ~~~~~~~~~~~~~~~~

 A tag value can be written over multiple lines.
 Actually, the current
-tag’s value only stops when another tag is started or when the docstring
+tags value only stops when another tag is started or when the docstring
 ends:

 ::